 Daniel Park is a director with LeGros Buchanan & Paul.
 His practice is concentrated primarily on maritime litigation, and he represents vessel owners and underwriters in a broad range of matters including casualty investigation and response and defense of Jones Act seaman’s personal injury, passenger injury, cargo loss and damage, Alaska Worker’s Compensation Act, commercial, product liability, and employment claims.

 He also has significant experience in non-maritime commercial, employment, and mortgage banking litigation.
 He has successfully defended clients against claims for breach of contract, negligence, fraud, discrimination, and violation of consumer protection statutes.

 Daniel earned his J.D. from Temple University Beasley School of Law, where he was a member and published author of the law review and member of the national trial team.
 He is a past recipient of the Marutani Fellowship provided by the Asian Pacific American Bar Association of Pennsylvania.
 He received his B.A. in political science from Creighton University.
 After college, he served as a full-time volunteer with the Jesuit Volunteer Corps in Philadelphia.

 He is an active member of the Marine Insurance Association of Seattle.
 He previously served as the co-chair for the Joint Asian Judicial Evaluations Committee on behalf of the Asian Bar Association of Washington.

-He is admitted to practice in the states of Washington, Oregon, and Pennsylvania (inactive).
-He is admitted to practice the Ninth Circuit Court of Appeals, Bankruptcy Appellate Panel for the Ninth Circuit, and the U.S. District Courts for the Western District of Washington, Eastern District of Washington, District of Oregon and Eastern District of Pennsylvania.
+Daniel is admitted to practice in Washington, Oregon, and Alaska.
+He is also admitted to the U.S. Court of Appeals for the Ninth Circuit and the U.S. District Courts in Alaska, Oregon, and Western and Eastern Districts of Washington.